Best Web-based Help Desks

 Cons:

 Freshdesk is charged for on a subscription system.
 There are five plan levels, with the lowest package, Sprout, being free to use even though there is no limit on the number of agents that you can add to the account.
-The four paid plans are all available for a 21-day free trial.
+The four paid plans are all available on a 21-day free trial.

 Choosing a web-based help desk system

-Even businesses with big IT budgets are drawn to web help desks because the flexibility these systems deliver makes it very easy to expand support services at will and contract the number of agents in the future without risking overprovisioning software licenses.
+Even businesses with big IT budgets are drawn to web-based help desks because the flexibility these systems deliver makes it very easy to expand support services at will and contract the number of agents in the future without risking overprovisioning software licenses.
 The accessibility of cloud-based help desk platforms adds another attraction to businesses that employ specialists from all over the world.
 The ability to provide the help desk dashboard to home-based agents also cuts out the cost of providing office space and utilities.

 The logic of deploying web help desk software instead of on-premises systems is easy to see and it is likely that the demand for web-based service desk platforms will continue to increase.

-Web-based Help Desk FAQs
+Web-Based Help Desk FAQs

 In what ways do help desks benefit from adding web-based support?